arouzbehani/Cantilever/README.md

 - RectSection.cs
 - DataReader.cs

-BeamElement.cs is the main class for defining a cantilever beam and other classes are created to define physical and section properties of the beam.
+[BeamElement.cs](https://github.com/arouzbehani/Cantilever/blob/master/Cantilever/BeamElement.cs) is the main class for defining a cantilever beam and other classes are created to define physical and section properties of the beam.

-DataReader.cs is responsible for only reading the Materials and Sections from the MsAccess Database
+[DataReader.cs](https://github.com/arouzbehani/Cantilever/blob/master/Cantilever/BeamElement.cs) is also responsible for reading the Materials and Sections from the MsAccess Database.

-The Beam is initialized simply by its length,section Id,material Id, and force value which are provided from a VBA form inside the access file and then it returns an array of displacements with respect to mesh number parameter passed to its Displacements method.
+The Beam is initialized simply by its length,section Id,material Id, and force value in [**vba module**](https://github.com/arouzbehani/Cantilever/blob/master/Module1.bas) which are provided from a VBA form inside the access file and then it returns an array of displacements with respect to mesh number parameter passed to its Displacements method.

 The result is displayed in the form of line chart which is bounded to the Deflections table.